Social

 Human Rights Due Diligence

-In our Medium-Term Management Plan 2026, we have committed to further strengthening our initiatives to respect human rights in our business activities by improving the effectiveness of our human rights due diligence, collaborating with suppliers, and expanding internal processes.
+In the Medium-Term Management Plan 2026, we have set a goal to further strengthen our efforts to respect human rights in our business activities, and in the fiscal year ending March 31, 2025, we will continue our efforts to respect human rights by conducting human rights due diligence in the expanded high-risk areas, collaborating with suppliers, and introducing a human rights risk management system into our existing internal processes.

 Please refer to the link below for details of our initiatives and achievements.